TG-SGUL/Mito_ALS_WGS_vs_targeted_seq/README.md

 2. T-samples_script
 3. All-samples_script

-The scripts are to be run in this order.
+It is recommended that scripts are run in this order.
 They are prefaced with instructions for batch running on the King's College London Rosalind research computing platform.